-The basis of most dry powder extinguishers is sodium bicarbonate.
-With the addition of a metallic stearate as a waterproofing agent, it is widely used as an extinguishing agent in portable extinguishers and for larger application.
-Dry powder is very effective at extinguishing flame (rapid knockdown), and is particularly valuable in tackling a fire involving an incident in which clothes have been soaked in flammable liquid and ignited.
+The basis of most dry powder extinguishers is sodium bicarbonate, which, with the addition of a metallic stearate as a waterproofing agent, is widely used as an extinguishing agent in portable extinguishers and for larger application.
+Dry powder is very effective at extinguishing flame (rapid knockdown), and is particularly valuable in tackling a fire involving an incident in which someone's clothes have been soaked in flammable liquid and ignited.